Illustration of an individual holding a phone while on a call with a healthcare provider, and another healthcare provider standing nearby.

 Expand your participation—and your impact

-This offering is part of Care Forward, a larger initiative that provides funding and learning supports to drive impact on four key priorities: expanding access to care and easing pressure on emergency departments, helping more people age where they call home, advancing person-centred long-term care and supporting the health workforce.
-Teams are encouraged to explore various Care Forward offerings to boost their skills and amplify their impact.
+This offering is part of Care Forward, a larger initiative that provides funding and learning supports to drive impact on four key priorities: expanding care access, supporting aging in place, advancing person-centred long-term care and strengthening the health workforce.
+Register for Right Care Challenge and explore offerings that are already underway.

 Illustration of a kneeling healthcare provider holding a tablet for an individual sitting in a chair.
 The tablet is for a virtual healthcare visit with another healthcare provider.